Appraisals

 ABOUT APPRAISALS

 I always recommend that you start by doing some research yourself.
 Have you searched the internet for comparable artwork by the same artist?
+A lot of information is out there, and you can gain a lot of understanding any knowledge yourself.

 www.LiveAuctioneers.com is an excellent (and free) website resource because they track sales of artwork from all major Auction houses.
 You can search their site by artist, past auction sales (the best resource) and you can see items that are coming up at future auctions.
 Auction sales are one of the best tools to determine current values.
 There are other websites that provide similar services (www.AskArt.com, MutualArt.com, Invaluable.com, etc) but they are not free and require subscriptions.

 Artwork appraisals are similar to any other appraisal.
-The same way a value of a home is determined by finding local "comps" or comparables.
+For example: The same way a value of a home is determined by finding local "comps" or comparables.
 Look for a similar sized home in the same neighborhood, built about the same time, with the same style, same condition = about the same selling price.

-1. QUALIFIED APPRAISER.
+2. QUALIFIED APPRAISER.

-Appraisers should have earned an appraisal designation from a recognized professional appraiser organization OR meet appropriate education and experience requirements.
+"Appraisers should have earned an appraisal designation from a recognized professional appraiser organization OR meet appropriate education and experience requirements."

 Gallery Owner Ric Hartman has a Bachelors of Fine Art (B.F.A.) degree from Pacific Lutheran University (Tacoma, WA), and a Masters of Fine Art (M.F.A.) degree from the University of Wisconsin (Madison).
-Additionally, I have been an art buyer, collector, consultant and curator for almost 40 years.
+I have been an art buyer, collector, consultant and curator for 40 years.
 I have owned and operated the Gallery of Wisconsin Art for almost 15 years.

 I appraise artwork for insurance, estate, and tax purposes, and meet Appraiser criteria.
 I am frequently an art appraiser at local art and antique appraisal fairs, including the PBS Appraisal Fair.
-If you have eligibility questions, check with your accountant or legal consultants.

-If you have a large collection of Wisconsin artwork and would like to have a meeting to discuss, call 414-630-3600.
-If you would like to consign or sell just a few pieces of artwork, email the following information to: info@galleryofwisconsinart.com.
+If you have a large collection of Wisconsin artwork, have questions concerning submission requirements and would like to have a meeting to discuss, call 414-630-3600.
+If you would like to consign or sell just a few pieces of artwork, email the following information below to: info@galleryofwisconsinart.com.

-INQUIRING ABOUT PRICE OR SELLING ARTWORK
+5. INQUIRING ABOUT PRICE OR SELLING ARTWORK TO GOWA

 Information we require: